 We saw youth defiantly demanding an end to all forms of physical and sexual violence, and fearlessly claiming their right to have young women’s voices heard.
 Through OBR we saw young people all over the world boldly proclaiming their right to a future free of violence, discrimination and inequality.
-Youth Risings around the world saw youth much more actively engaged in community organizing – and OBR 2017 gave young people opportunities to focus their Risings on specific youth related issues affecting their daily lives.
-While many Risings centered around physical and sexual violence on campuses and the right to education in past years, this year saw youth Risings also going deeper into the issues of economic exploitation, poverty and capitalism, gender, race and class inequality and discrimination, xenophobia, misogyny, fascism, state repression and brutality, wars and refugee rights, climate change and the protection of the environment.
+Youth Risings around the world saw youth much more actively engaged in community organizing – and OBR 2018 gave young people opportunities to focus their Risings on specific youth related issues affecting their daily lives.
+While many Risings centered around physical and sexual violence on campuses and the right to education in past years, these past few years have seen youth Risings also going deeper into the issues of economic exploitation, poverty and capitalism, gender, race and class inequality and discrimination, xenophobia, misogyny, fascism, state repression and brutality, wars and refugee rights, climate change and the protection of the environment.

 The youth Risings were wildly and creatively diverse, as they were radical.
 The OBR Youth Revolution is an artistic political movement onto itself – determined and led by young women – outspoken, courageous, unafraid, political, creative, tech savvy, current and forward thinking, bringing an exciting layer of One Billion Rising boldly into the future.

 Gallery of Youth Rising 2018 Snapshots: